ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

 However, cash apps might just lock your account because they believe you will become a risk and a liability to them.

-So, if a buyer recommends you to not use PayPal and pay with Cash App, my advice would be to not do business with it.
+So, if a buyer recommends you not use PayPal and pay with Cash App, my advice would be to not do business with it.

 Another hint that it might be a scam is if the buyer says that they want you to pay with friends and family since PayPal does not offer the option for refunds for payments sent using the Friends and Family functionality.